borteo/neat-starter/src/posts/happyness.md

 __The day of my graduation arrived.__
 It was December 23, 2007, and the weather was so freaking cold!
-After defending my thesis, Professor Sperduti bestowed upon me the title of "Doctor of Computer Science."
+After defending my thesis, Professor Sperduti bestowed upon me the title of “Doctor of Computer Science”.

 My friends and family clapped and cheered, but let me tell you, things didn't go as smoothly as I hoped.